pyscript/pyscript/CONTRIBUTING.md

 ## Opening an Issue

-If you encounter a bug, have a feature proposal, or a question, please open an issue on the PyScript repository and select.
+If you encounter a bug, have a feature proposal or have a question, please open an issue on the PyScript repository and select the right category.
+Feature proposals and questions will be opened as a `Discussion` to encourage discussions around the topic, while bugs are filed under traditional Github Issues.
 When opening an issue, make sure to include the following information:

 -   A clear and concise title that summarizes the issue.
 -   A detailed description of the problem or feature request.